Quality materials lead to quality results

-The Victorian Cancer Biobank (VCB) has a long-standing commitment to quality.
-Operations are standardized to international best practices, with audit systems in place to ensure compliance and regular testing to assure quality.
-Dedicated staff control the process, from obtaining consent to collection, storage and data management.
-This enables VCB to bank consistently high-quality samples and clinical data while protecting patient-donor safety and privacy.
-Stringent quality control over samples and data is continuously enforced.
-Moreover, personnel at the collection centres are trained quarterly on technical updates.
+Our dedicated staff control the entire process, from obtaining consent to collection, storage and data management.
+This enables us to bank consistently high-quality samples and clinical data while protecting patient-donor safety and privacy.
+We also continuously enforce stringent quality control over samples and data.

 VCB Consortium: BRC-00158